 Ganciclovir capsules may cause low white blood cell and platelet levels and anemia.
 In studies done on animals, it caused cancer, low sperm production, and birth defects.
-Ganciclovir capsules is used to treat cytomegalovirus (CMV) eye infection in patients with a weakened immune system.
+Ganciclovir capsules are used to treat cytomegalovirus (CMV) eye infection in patients with a weakened immune system.
 It is also used to prevent CMV infection in certain transplant patients or patients with HIV infection.
 It is not approved for any other conditions.
 The capsule form of the medicine may increase the risk of faster spread of CMV eye infection.
 Use the capsule form of this product only if you are unable to use the injectable form.

-Ganciclovir capsules is used for:
+Ganciclovir capsules are used for: